awdriggs/adam-intelligence/tutorials/responsive-web/responsive-web.md

 ### Relative Units for Sizing
 Again, don't size elements as pixel values.
 This is too static.
 Instead we should use responsive units:
-- %, defines the size as a percent of the parent.
+- `%`, defines the size as a percent of the parent.
   - `width: 50%;` the elements width will be 50% of the parents width.
-- vw/vh, view width and view height come from the viewport size.
+- `vw` and `vh`, view width and view height come from the viewport size.
   - `width: 50vw;` the elements width will be 50% of the viewport.

 Even use rems!